EAPD-DRB/CLEWs-PHL/README.md

 Version vIS2 is the land, agriculture and irrigation-stock spatial successor to vIS1.5.
 It distributes the eight national land/yield clusters and retained irrigation stock across LUZ, VIS, MIN and the residual OFF geography without forcing crop production, activity or node shares.
-BASE, COAL_PHASEOUT, RE and EV reached optimal solutions; the complete schema ledger and compact validation records are included in the build package.
-The legacy EV scenario still imposes a technology-activity trajectory and should not be interpreted as a calibrated welfare result without further review.

 Version IS1.2 is the promoted island-power differentiated successor to v36.
 It divides the energy sector within the Philippines in 3+1 zones: Luzon, Visayas, Mindanao, and a 4th generic OFF-grid node with all other islands.
 All other sectors (land, water, etc.) remained grouped at national scale, not differentiated by island.
-Its BASE, COAL_PHASEOUT, RE, and EV scenarios passed the recorded generation, formulation, and solver gates and reached optimal solutions.

 Version 36 is the user-accepted electricity and gas-generation history successor to v33.
 It preserves endogenous generation and fuel choice: observed